 Beginning about 18,000 years ago, earth started to emerge from the latest glacial period.
 As the climate warmed, water from the planet’s ice caps poured back into the oceans and their level rose.
-Sea level reached a maximum at about 7,000 years ago (about 5000 BC), and has remained stable since then.
+Sea level reached a maximum about 7,000 years ago (about 5000 BCE), and has remained stable since then.

 The rising sea flooded low-lying areas, and in many places in New Zealand, extended well inland of the present coastline.
 Since then the coast has built outwards in many places, as sediment eroded from the land has been carried by rivers to the ocean.
 Waves and currents have distributed this sediment along the coast.
 Long spits have formed, connecting areas of land and building across the heads of bays, and forming features such as Farewell Spit and the Kaitorete barrier beach damming Lake Ellesmere.

 Activity in the central North Island’s volcanic zone has continued unabated into the Holocene period.
-About 1,800 years ago the Taupō caldera unleashed the most powerful volcanic eruption on earth in the past 5,000 years, incinerating over a sixth of the North Island.
+About 1,800 years ago the Taupō caldera unleashed the most powerful volcanic eruption on earth in the past 5,000 years, incinerating over one-sixth of the North Island.
 Tongariro, Ruapehu and Taranaki have erupted intermittently, spreading fine ash over the surrounding countryside, and the striking volcanic cone of Ngāuruhoe has been built entirely within the last 2,500 years.

 During the Holocene period several volcanic cones have been added to Auckland’s skyline, including Mt Wellington.
 The formation of Rangitoto was witnessed by Māori about 600 years ago.